Common abbreviations used in

 not light years, for

-distances, because distances in pc were easier to measure.
+distances, because distances in pc are easy to convert to parallaxes

 inside of